panduhjohn/five-by-five-1/README.md

 # Five by Five to be continued....

 Now that we know more about styling, let’s go back to our five-by-five project and make it more appealing.

-I will provide a start up code feel free to use that but it would be best if you use your own five-by-five that you did for the HW.
+Except we're not going to go back to _our_ five-by-five; we're going to fork someone else's, making changes as we go.

 ![brace](http://www.quickmeme.com/img/10/10ce2fc1c9ce11e624670026c9b519ac893476fad058d1ab5154473d955fe160.jpg)

+We'll use that starting point to make the prettiest version of five-by-five that we can with the tools we have.

+So this time, no Nicholas Cage background images, okay?

-## Now let’s do our changes
+## Now let’s do our changes!

 * If you haven't set this up already, make sure each top 5 list is on its own html page; the main page should have a link to each list.
 * Have a different background color/image for each html page.
 For at least one of the categories, use an image as a background.